 One of the most underrated places for outdoor adventure and secluded camping spots is the Upper Peninsula of Michigan.
-Here are 4 top spots to camp and get the best of the UP.
+Here are 4 top spots to go camping in Michigan and get the best of the UP.

 Where to Camp in Michigans Upper Peninsula